Associate Faculty Member / Nubar Pasha Scholar

-Co-Editor-in-Chief (with Boris Adjemian) of the multidisciplinary peer-reviewed bilingual journal Études arméniennes contemporaines, published by the Bibliothèque Nubar in Paris (from Sept.
-2020).
+Co-editor (with Dr Boris Adjemian) of the multidisciplinary peer-reviewed bilingual journal Études arméniennes contemporaines, published by the Bibliothèque Nubar in Paris.

 Towards Inclusive Art Histories: Ottoman Armenian Voices Speak Back, Special Art History Edition of Études arméniennes contemporaines (EAC), No. 6, Bibliothèque AGBU Nubar, Paris, 2015.

-Treasured Objects: Armenian Life in the Ottoman Empire One Hundred Years Ago (co-edited with Susan Paul Pattie and Gagik Stepan-Sarkissian), Armenian Institute, London, 2012.
+Treasured Objects: Armenian Life in the Ottoman Empire One Hundred Years Ago (co-edited with Dr Susan Paul Pattie and Dr Gagik Stepan-Sarkissian), Armenian Institute, London, 2012.